nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to <ins>find a student(UC05)</ins>.
 1. User enters command to settle outstanding fees for the specified student.
-1. System updates the total tuition fee paid and total tuition fee owed by the student.
+1. UGTeach updates the total tuition fee paid and total tuition fee owed by the student.
-1. System displays success message.
+1. UGTeach displays success message.

    Use case ends.

 **Extensions**

 * 1a.
-System cannot find the specified student.
+UGTeach cannot find the specified student.
     * 1a1.
-User <ins>adds the student to the system (UC01)</ins>.<br>
+User <ins>adds the student to UGTeach (UC01)</ins>.<br>
   Use case resumes from step 1.<br><br>

 * 2a.
-System detects error in entered command.
+UGTeach detects error in entered command.
     * 2a1.
-System displays error message and does not clear command line.
+UGTeach displays error message and does not clear command line.
     * 2a2.
 User enters new command.<br>
   Steps 2a1-2a2 are repeated until all details entered are correct.<br>
   Use case resumes from step 3.